 Ad rotation settings

-In general, rotating evenly allows ads with lower click-through rates and conversion rates to show more often, so this option could result in a lower average position or fewer clicks and conversions.
+The rotate evenly setting delivers your ads more evenly into the ad auction.
+In general, rotating evenly allows ads with lower click-through rates and conversion rates to appear more often, so this option could result in a lower average position or fewer clicks and conversions.

 How it works: When a new ad group is enabled, or an ad in that ad group is added or changed, we’ll rotate the ads in the ad group evenly for a 90-day period.
 After the 90-day period, the campaign will automatically begin to optimise for clicks or conversions.
 If the campaign is using a conversion-based bidding strategy such as Target CPA bidding, Enhanced CPC, Target CPA, or Target ROAS, it will optimise for conversions, otherwise it will optimise for clicks.

 Even though you select an ad rotation setting at the campaign level, the even rotation period is tracked separately for each ad group.
 It starts (and resets) for an ad group whenever the ads in that ad group change: specifically, when a new ad gets added, when an existing ad is changed or when a paused/deleted ad is enabled.

 When the even rotation period ends and we optimise for clicks, the campaign setting will continue to say "Rotate evenly".
 Note that for campaigns using the vCPM bidding option, ads will continue to rotate more evenly beyond the 90 days.

 Like the rotate evenly setting, the rotate indefinitely setting delivers your ads more evenly into the ad auction, but does so for an indefinite amount of time and does not optimise.

 Because this option allows lower-performing ads to run as often as higher-performing ads for an indefinite period of time, this option is not recommended for most advertisers.